michaljuhas/SQL-training-advanced/S03-Indexes/S03-L01-Intro.md

 ALTER TABLE `salary` ADD INDEX `idx_salary_amount` (`salary_amount`);
 ```

-Try to run the select query again - should be executed without a few miliseconds.
+Try to run the select query again - should be executed without a few milliseconds.